DavidJowett/mic1/README.md

 <kbd>s</kbd> | Steps the MIC-1 emulator forward one complete cycle
 <kbd>r</kbd> | Runs the MIC-1 emulator until a HALT is requested or a break point is hit
 <kbd>h</kbd> | Halts the MIC-1 emulator
+<kbd>l</kbd> | Resets the MIC-1 emulator.
+Stops execution, zeros memory and microcode, and reloads microcode and memory

 ### Symbols Frame